Scottish Government is providing annual funding for SAS doctors' and dentists' training and development needs.

 This is not to support routine CPD, which should be funded as normal via your employer's study leave budget, but is rather to provide assistance to individuals by way of a contribution towards the cost of carrying out a course of study or project, for the purpose of meeting a specific aim as outlined above.

-The SAS Professional Development Programme funding extends to March 2018, with a view to extension.
-Funding has been provided to support future course fees plus reasonable travel and subsistence costs (within the UK only), but in order to optimize the number of applicants who may benefit from the SAS Development Fund the monies CAN NOT be used to support examination fees, exam preparation courses or college related fees (to present a CESR application).
+The SAS Professional Development Programme funding currently extends to March 2019, with a view to renewal the following financial year.
+Funding has been provided to support future course fees plus reasonable travel and subsistence costs (within the UK only), but in order to optimise the number of applicants who may benefit from the SAS Development Fund the monies CANNOT be used to support examination fees, exam preparation courses or college related fees (to present a CESR application).

-For courses which extend beyond a single academic year, objective evidence of successful achievement within the first year will be required from the applicant prior to consent being given to fund subsequent years.
+For courses which extend beyond a single academic year, objective evidence of successful achievement within the first year will be required from the applicant prior to approval being granted to fund subsequent years.

 To date, we have received a total of 455 applications for funding, of which 84% have been approved for funding.